WinterWind33/fish-and-plants/docs/reference/commands/auto-watering.md

 ```

 **NOTE: Use the -o, -n, -E and -G options with care.
-They are experimental and should be used only BEFORE the automatic watering system is started.
-Using this during the execution of the flow may result in undefined behaviors and hardware can be damaged in the process.**
+They are experimental and should be used only BEFORE the automatic watering system is started or when it's disabled.
+Using them during the execution of the flow may result in undefined behaviors and hardware can be damaged in the process.**

 #### `-S` or `--start` option